Chartres: A short train ride from Paris

 Things to do

-Chartres is best known for its cathedral, one of the largest gothic cathedrals in Europe and a UNESCO World Heritage Site.
+Chartres is best known for its cathedral.
+It’s one of the largest gothic cathedrals in Europe and a UNESCO World Heritage Site.
 The cathedral is a short walk from the train station – after about a two-minute stroll, you’ll see it rising to your left.

 The cathedral, imposing on sight, is equally impressive from the moment you walk in.
 The aisles are enormous; the sculptures are beautiful.
 The stained glass windows are incredible – most of them have been preserved beautifully since the 13th century.
 Few places in the world have stained glass older than this.